lit/lit/packages/labs/virtualizer/README.md

 Child element size is determined "naturally"—that is, the size of each child element will depend on the data you provide in the `items` array, the nature of your `renderItem` template, and any CSS rules that apply to the child.

+Internally, a virtualizer uses a native `ResizeObserver` to detect whenever child elements resize, and the `flow` layout automatically updates item positions as needed, behaving just like the browser's native flow layout in this respect.

 #### Spacing child elements

 To control the spacing of child elements, use standard CSS techniques to set margins on the elements.